Can I ship to a P.O. box?

 Can I Ship to a P.O.
 Box?
 What Small Business Owners Need to Know

 For many small business owners—especially home-based entrepreneurs—receiving business-related mail at a separate address is often more practical.
-A common solution?
-Using a P.O. box.
+A common solution is using a P.O. box.
 But if you rely on private couriers for your deliveries, there are a few important things to keep in mind.
 Here’s what you need to know about shipping to a P.O. box, and how FlagShip can help make your shipping smoother.

 What Is a P.O.
 Box and Who Can Deliver to It?

 A P.O.
-(Post Office) box is a secure mailbox located at a Canada Post office and is commonly used in areas where home delivery isn’t available.
-While convenient for receiving standard mail through federal postal services, P.O. boxes come with a big caveat: private couriers like UPS, FedEx, Purolator, DHL, Canpar, and GLS do not deliver to P.O. boxes.
+(Post Office) box is a secure mailbox located at a Canada Post office, commonly used in areas where home delivery isn’t available.
+While convenient for receiving standard mail through federal postal services, private couriers like UPS, FedEx, Purolator, DHL, Canpar, and GLS do not deliver to P.O. boxes.

-So if your customer provides a P.O. box as a delivery address, be sure to ask for a physical address where someone can sign for the package.
+If a customer provides a P.O. box as a delivery address, be sure to request a physical street address where someone can receive and sign for the package.

 Don’t have an account?
 It’s easy and free to sign up!